ludiosarchive/gitlab_to_org_mode/README.md

-**gitlab_to_org_mode** performs a one-time migration of all issues in a GitLab PostgreSQL database to .org and .org_archive [org-mode](http://orgmode.org/) files.
+**gitlab_to_org_mode** performs a one-time migration of all issues in a GitLab PostgreSQL database to `.org` and `.org_archive` files that can be edited with [org-mode](http://orgmode.org/).
 It will probably not do exactly what you need, but it should be easy enough to modify.

 Howto: